What In The World Is A Tuft & Needle?

 See the tufts in the couch above?
-Over time, gravity pulls down the backrest, and it ends up creating an uncomfortable blob that your lower back just hates.
+Over time, gravity pulls down the backrest, and, without tufting, it can create an uncomfortable blob that your lower back just hates.
 Because of this, you’ll see tufting on most products today that could potentially experience this problem.

 Tufting is where you pinch together strategic places of a product and sew it together.
 It’s done to prevent the batting material from moving around, becoming lumpy, changing shape, or becoming firmer as the material is compressed together.
 A tufted spot is usually covered by a button, like on the backrest of a couch, chair, or seat cushion.